ryancdickson/crp-staging/content/index.md

 Effective **[FUTURE DATE: MONTH DD, YYYY]**, CA Owners MUST NOT issue new Externally-operated CA certificates that validate to a certificate included in the Chrome Root Store, unless the Subject (i.e,.
 CA) is represented in a self-signed root CA certificate included in the current version of the Chrome Root Store.

-Time-valid Externally-operated CAs that validate to a certificate included in the Chrome Root Store and do not meet the criteria in (1) or (2) above MUST be revoked by **[EVEN MORE DISTANT FUTURE DATE: MONTH DD, YYYY]**.
+Time-valid Externally-operated CAs that validate to a certificate included in the Chrome Root Store and do not meet the above criteria above MUST be revoked by **[EVEN MORE DISTANT FUTURE DATE: MONTH DD, YYYY]**.

 ### 1.3.
 Modern Infrastructures